 The Patron Saint of Beer Mural by Tom Sanford

 Berlinetta Brewing, the newest brewery in Bridgeport, offering the fine sort of Pilsner you’d enjoy in Prague, has enshrined iconic barfly Cliff Clavin.
 As portrayed by Bridgeport native John Ratzenberger, this character from the classic television sit-com Cheers is perched on a beer-keg as he dispenses the brew in the manner of a classical fountain as found in a Roman piazza.
 Sanford’s playfully sardonic aesthetic infuses the essential elements of iconography (halos, gold leaf, symbolism) with humor.
-He playfully packs a lot of iconic imagery representing Bridgeport into this well-designed composition – an elephant holding a Berlinetta beer can, a Remington rifle, and the iconic power plant graces the background with its identifiable red and white stack.
-Meet the artist Tom Sanford at an Artist’s Talk & Beer Brunch on Sunday, November 14 at 1 pm at Berlinetta Brewing, 90 Golden Hill Street, Downtown Bridgeport.
+He packs a lot of iconic imagery representing Bridgeport into this well-designed composition – an elephant holding a Berlinetta beer can, a Remington rifle, and the iconic power plant graces the background with its identifiable red and white stack.
+Artist Tom Sanford held an Artist’s Talk & Beer Brunch on Sunday, November 14, 2021 at Berlinetta Brewing, 90 Golden Hill Street, Downtown Bridgeport.

 What are some of your favorite public art sites in Bridgeport?
-Share them on our Facebook page (facebook.com/bridgeportarttrail) or tag us on Instagram (@bridgeportarttrail)
+Send us a submission to email@example.com Share them on our Facebook page (facebook.com/bridgeportarttrail) or tag us on Instagram (@bridgeportarttrail)